thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 It's also worth highlighting that atheistic regimes (and not religion) have been responsible for the most catastrophic mass killings in human history.
-Joseph Stalin, leading an explicitly atheistic Soviet Union, is estimated to have caused the deaths of up to 60 million people through purges, famines, and gulags.
+Joseph Stalin, leading an explicitly atheistic Soviet Union, is estimated to have caused the deaths of up to 60 million people through purges, famines and gulags.
 Mao Zedong's communist regime in China is responsible for an estimated 40 million deaths.
 Vladimir Lenin, another atheist revolutionary, was responsible for around 5 million deaths during the Russian Civil War and the Red Terror.